 The requirements of 5.6 relating to construction are checked by visual examination and those concerning soundness are checked as follows:

-Test No.1 : with all taps or shut-off devices closed; and
+Test No.1 — with all taps or shut-off devices closed; and

-Test No.2 : with all Taps in the “on” position, the injectors of burners and pilots being temporarily blocked and any shut-off devices, for example the valves of safety devices, where present, in the open position.
+Test No.2 — with all Taps in the “on” position, the injectors of burners and pilots being temporarily blocked and any shut-off devices, for example the valves of safety devices, where present, in the open position.
 The tests shall be carried out using air.

 The pressure at the inlet of the appliance being: